garthheff/CTF-Writeups/TryHackMe/Lookup.md

 ```

-# What is the user flag?
+## What is the user flag?

-Attempting to login with random data gives us,
+Attempting to webpage login with random data gives us error
 **Wrong username or password.
 Please try again.**

-Can we enumerate username? just testing common usernames manaully found admin gives us
+Can we enumerate username? testing common usernames manaully found admin gives us
 **Wrong password.
 Please try again.**

 This suggests we can enumerate usernames due to difference in error messages.
 Attempting to brute force admin with